 Top Tip: Dive off Black Rock for the best shark sightings, Northern Rocky for bright fan corals and cup corals, or Tower Rock for all the smaller species.

-If you’re looking for the crème de la crème in diving, Raja Ampat is not to be missed.
-This unique diving location has the highest recorded species of fish and coral on the planet; over 537 different kinds of coral and 1,074 recorded species of fish.
+If you’re looking for the crème de la crème in diving, the national marine park of Raja Ampat is not to be missed.
+This unique diving location has the highest recorded species of fish and coral on the planet; over 537 different kinds of coral and 1,074 recorded species of fish - it is known to have the best diving in Southeast Asia.
 This is much more than just a world-class diving destination; it’s the ultimate diving destination.
 Raja Ampat has been resistant to coral bleaching and disease, and so marine life is flourishing and reproducing.
 With this in mind, overfishing can still be a very real threat – as is water pollution.
 Whilst the islands are thriving, now is the time to visit.
 Located off the tip of Bird’s Head Peninsula, Raja Ampat (also known as the Four Kings) comprises four main islands and over 1,500 small isles.